Dry thunderstorm: Fires

 Pyrocumulonimbus are cumuliform clouds that can form over a large fire and that are particularly dry.
 When the higher levels of the atmosphere are cooler, and the surface is thus warmed to extreme temperatures due to a wildfire, volcano, or other event, convection will occur, and produce clouds and lightning.
 They are similar to any cumulus cloud but ingest extra particulates from the fire.
 This increases the voltage difference between the base and the top of the cloud, helping to produce lightning.

+Climate change

+Climate change is expected to alter patterns of lightning-ignited wildfires.
+A key factor in the ignition of these wildfires is the type of lightning, with long-continuing-current (LCC) lightning being particularly significant.
+The risk of lightning-ignited wildfires is influenced not only by the occurrence of LCC lightning but also by the availability of dry fuel, which is influenced by how much rain has fallen before.
+Scientists predict, some places will see more LCC lightning and less rain, making it easier for wildfires to start.
+Areas like Southeastern Asia, South America, Africa, and Australia, along with parts of North America and Europe, could be at higher risk for these lightning-caused wildfires.